ananyac111/OCTANET__AUGUST/README.md

-I've used html and css dor this project.
+I've used html and css For this project.